SymfonyCasts/symfony7/sfcasts/logout-csrf.md

 [[[ code('3d6e805494') ]]]

 Let's try it out.
-Back in the browser, click "Logout"...
+Back in the browser, refresh... and click "Logout"...
 Hmm, nothing happened...
 It didn't log us out... but that's good!
 Our logout requires a CSRF token, but we didn't pass one.
 This is what would happen if another site tried to log us out - it couldn't.